chinochao/scripts/README.md

 ## Synopsis

-THE A personal collection of scripts that I use and decided to shared with others which can find this useful.
+A personal collection of scripts that I use and decided to shared with others which can find this useful.

 ## Code Examples